Green party leader Eamon ‘Skullduggery’ Ryan, took a journalist’s call today, above the roar of an industrial strength paper shredder.

 “Do you recall describing CETA as ‘an affront to democracy’ back in 2017 when you were campaigning against it?”

-As the shredder finished eating and the room fell silent again, he decided to try and catch 40 winks before lunch.
+As he hung up and the shredder finished eating, the room fell silent again and he decided to try and catch 40 winks before lunch.